Foyin/GithubFavs/readme.md

 The app works by getting JSON files from github through their API and using jquery to develop a responsive UI to access some information.

-A demo of the app can be found here [here](https://github-favourites2.herokuapp.com/)
+A demo of the app can be found [here](https://github-favourites2.herokuapp.com/)

 To run use command `node index.js`